Dark Walker in the Early Universe: A Strongly Coupled Sector Model

 From the $\beta$-function we notice that, generally in the perturbative regime $g\lesssim4\pi$, the IRFP is stable \cite{Banks:1981nn}, which means that a small relevant deformation will not drag the Dark Walker into the gapped phase.
 Therefore, we have to look for special gauge theories.
 Fortunately, recent studies in lattice QCD (e.g. \cite{Butt:2024kxi,Witzel:2024bly}) have revealed that, for the $\text{SU(2)}$ theory with four flavors of massless Dirac fermions and the $\text{SU}(3)$ theory with eight flavors of massless Dirac fermions, the ultraviolet (UV) and IR fixed points will merge, as illustrated in Figure \ref{fig:beta_function}.

 In the following, we will take the Dark Walker to be an $\text{SU}(3)_D$ theory with $N_f=8$ flavors of massless Dirac fermions.
-This is an illustrator of our \textit{Dark Walker} mechanism.
-In general, this scenario should hold for all gauge models with MFP.
+This is an illustrator of our \textit{Dark Walker mechanism}.
+In general, this scenario should hold for all gauge models with a merged fixed point (MFP).
+This kind of mass generation is called the \textit{symmetric mass generation} (SMG), a phenomenon where the fermions acquire mass gaps while the chiral symmetry remains unbroken.
+For a recent review, the readers can refer to \cite{Wang:2022ucy}.